fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 ![](./static/common/native/docker/cpu.png)
 ![](./static/common/native/docker/threads.png)

-Actually, I could share my thoughts about Quarkus and compare it with Reactive solutions in Spring:
+Actually, I could share my thoughts about Micronaut and compare it with Reactive solutions in Spring and Quarkus:
-- A lot of different approaches out of the box;
+- Not so clear documentation;
-- Some of these approaches don't work;
+- Some of these approaches don't work without workarounds;
-- Artifacts sizes are less than those created by Spring;
-- A bit less build time for native solutions;
-- Resources consumption is less;
-- Saturation point and RPS are less :(

 What to bring into production is up to you.
-But Quarkus provides its solution as ready for production, Spring Native is an experimental feature at the moment.

 ------------------------------------------------------------------------------------------------------------------------

 <h6>BONUS: I'LL HAVE A PINT AND A PICKLED EGG.</h6>

-This article is the 3rd in my performance journey.
+This article is the 4th in my performance journey.

-Next, I will bring you details regarding the [Micronaut](https://micronaut.io/), [Vert.x](https://vertx.io/), [Helidon](https://helidon.io/), and [Ktor](https://ktor.io/).
+Next, I will bring you details regarding the [Vert.x](https://vertx.io/), [Helidon](https://helidon.io/), and [Ktor](https://ktor.io/).

 So, will be in touch.